Quick, Safe Graffiti Resistance & Removal

 Even Banksy has said , with regard to an exhibition of his “artworks” salvaged from buildings and offered for auction, “I think it’s disgusting people are allowed to go displaying art on walls without getting permission.”
 Presumably, he was speaking with tongue in cheek, but he’s right.
 And since graffiti “artists” almost never ask for permission in advance, it’s up to municipalities and building owners to deny them permission after the fact.

 The best defense against graffiti is prompt approval.
-We’re proud to be joining with Sherwin-Williams and GRS to make graffiti removal as quick, easy and inexpensive as possible.
+We’re proud to be joining with Sherwin-Williams and Watts Removal to make graffiti removal as quick, easy and inexpensive as possible.
 Because vandalism should never get in the way of the authentic art that is the realization of your architect’s vision.

-Visit our graffiti resistance page to learn more and watch a video demonstrating how easy graffiti removal can be, thanks to Sherwin-Williams, GRS and ALPOLIC Materials.
+Visit our graffiti resistance page to learn more and watch a video demonstrating how easy graffiti removal can be, thanks to Sherwin-Williams, Watts Removal and ALPOLIC Materials.